currents-dev/cypress-cloud/.github/README.md

 };
 ```

+### Configuration File Discovery

+`cypress-cloud` will search for a configuration file as follows:

+- if `--cloud-config-file <string>` is defined, use its value

+  - use it as-is for absolute paths
+  - if it's a relative path, use the project's root location (defined with `-P --project` CLI option) as the base directory

-`cypress-cloud` will search for a configuration file at the project's root location (defined with `-P --project` CLI option) in the following order:
+- otherwise, use the default filenames in the project's root location (defined with `-P --project` CLI option) in the following order:
   - `currents.config.js`
   - `currents.config.cjs`
   - `currents.config.mjs`

 The configuration file will be read using [`import()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) expression.
 Please make sure to use the correct syntax if you're using ESM modules (see the guide below).

+### Configuration Overrides

 You can override the configuration values via environment variables: